Construction Site Fall Attorneys in Boston

 In Massachusetts, a worker has four years from the date he or she discovers a work-related injury or illness to file a workers’ compensation claim.
 However, the sooner a claim is filed, the sooner you’ll start receiving benefits.

 Constructions sites are always changing.
 That’s why it’s important that the site—and the hazard that caused your fall—is documented as soon as possible.
 Photographs of the unsafe condition could be key pieces of evidence.
 After an accident, the construction firm or owners of the property might have the dangerous condition repaired or removed, or the hazard could be eliminated as construction moves forward.
-Quick action and consultation with a construction site fall accident in Boston will help you bolster your case and maximize your recovery.
+Quick action and consultation with a construction site fall accident attorney in Boston will help you bolster your case and maximize your recovery.

 If your employer has denied your workers’ compensation claim, contact an experienced personal injury attorney as soon as possible.
 You have the right to appeal the denial.Contact a Construction Site Fall Attorney in Boston Today